 - Ability to travel and be away overnight

-	- Ability to stand or walk for long periods of time, move equipment, and work in all weather conditions
+- Ability to lift equipment up to 50 lbs, stand or walk for long periods of time, and work in all weather conditions

 - Willingness to work long hours when needed.

 - Experience (either as a volunteer or staffer) with a nonprofit organization working for social change or on environmental issues